-This is a simple yet exciting idea.
+This is one of the simple python projects yet an exciting one.
 You can even call it a mini-game.
 Make a program in which the computer randomly chooses a number between 1 to 10, 1 to 100, or any range.
 Then give users a hint to guess the number.
 Every time the user guesses wrong, he gets another clue, and his score gets reduced.
 The clue can be multiples, divisible, greater or smaller, or a combination of all.

-You will also need functions to compare the inputted number with the guessed number, to compute the difference between the two, and to check whether an actual number was inputted or not.
+You will also need functions to compare the inputted number with the guessed number, to compute the difference between the two, and to check whether an actual number was inputted or not in this python project.

 3. Text-based Adventure Game

 This is a basic version of the Adventure game.
 It is completely text-based.
 In this version of the game, users can move about through different rooms within a single setting, and based on the user input, it will provide descriptions for each room.
 This is one of the interesting python projects.